Credit transfer student at SUND

 The application deadline for spring courses is 1 December

 - You can expect an answer to your application no later than six weeks after the application deadline.
+If you apply for a compulsory first-semester course you will receive an answer to the application by the end of August.

 If you have missed the application deadline and are nonetheless applying for acceptance as a credit transfer student, you must document the reason for your late application.
 For example, if you have been refused acceptance as a credit transfer student on another course, you must attach the rejection notice.